isomerpages/mccy-sgpo/index.md

             url: ""
           - title: Submit your partnership idea
             url: /submit-your-partnership-ideas
+  - infobar:
+      title: All set with your partnership idea?
+      button: Get Started
+      url: /info
   - infopic:
       title: Why Take Action
       description: Find out how to tap potential partners or collaborators to